-TIH Limited ("TIH") is pleased to present to you with its sustainability report for FY2021 (this "Sustainability Report").
-As TIH does not have any employees as the management of TIH is contracted out to TIH Investment Management Pte.
-Ltd. (the "Investment Manager"), this Sustainability Report will also cover the Investment Manager's operations because of the significant role it plays in TIH's business.
-As part of TIH's phased implementation approach to sustainability reporting, this Sustainability Report will develop on the sustainability report for FY2020 (the "FY2020 Sustainability Report").
+TIH Limited ("TIH", the "Company", "We") is pleased to present to you with its sustainability report for the financial year ended 31 December 2023 ("FY2023") ("Sustainability Report").
+As TIH does not have any employees and the management of TIH is contracted out to TIH Investment Management Pte.
+Ltd. ("Investment Manager" or "TIHIM"), this Sustainability Report will also cover the Investment Manager's operations because of the significant role it plays in TIH's business.
+As part of TIH's phased implementation approach to sustainability reporting, this Sustainability Report will continue to develop from prior years (the "Prior years' Sustainability Report").

-Board Statement
+Board and Management Statement

-The Board of Directors of TIH ("Board"), being responsible for the strategic direction of TIH, continues to remain aware of the importance in the integration of environmental, social and governance ("ESG") considerations in TIH's strategic planning.
-The Board continues to consider sustainability issues as part of its strategic formulation, determine the material ESG factors and oversee the management and monitoring of the material ESG factors as set out in the FY2020 Sustainability Report and this Sustainability Report.
+The Board of Directors of TIH (the "Board"), being responsible for the strategic direction of TIH, continues to remain aware of the importance of the integration of environmental, social and governance ("ESG") considerations in TIH's strategic planning.
+The Board continues to consider sustainability issues as part of its strategic formulation, determine the material ESG factors and oversee the management and monitoring of the material ESG factors as set out in the Prior years' and this Sustainability Report.